Coronavirus Coverage

 Sean Kennedy ’86, LLS ’89

-In May, an LMU Loyola Law School suit was rejected that would have forced the release of more juveniles in detention who are at risk for the coronavirus.
-Sean Kennedy, director of the LLS Center for Juvenile Law and Policy, explains why the decision is a failure of juvenile justice.
+An LMU Loyola Law School suit was recently rejected that would have forced the release of more juveniles in detention who are at risk for contracting the coronavirus.
+Sean Kennedy explains why this is a failure of the justice system.

 Sung Won Sohn